DannyDainton/node-hipchatbot/README.md

 # node-hipchatbot
-A basic bot for creating custom slash commands on Hipchat.
+A very basic bot for creating custom slash commands on Hipchat using node.js.

 #### Install dependencies
-After cloning the files, Open up a command window and type the following:
+After cloning the files, Open up a command window in the directory and type the following:

 `npm install`